 We have twelve vets in an established trio of Vet centres – Brampton, Haltwhistle and Longtown.
-This allows us to provide veterinary services from Corbridge and Haydon Bridge in Northumberland to, Carlisle, Alston and Southwaite in Cumbria and north to Annan, Gretna, Canonbie, Langholm, Newcastleton and Hermitage in Scotland.
+This allows us to provide veterinary services from Corbridge and Haydon Bridge in Northumberland to, Carlisle, Alston and Southwaite in Cumbria and north to Annan, Gretna, Canonbie, Langholm, Newcastleton and Hermitage in Scotland and all areas inbetween.

 We are a multidiscipline practice catering for pets, horses and farm animal species.

 Our team of vets have developed areas of individual expertise allowing us to provide a high-level of care and advice in all sectors.

 People tend to think it's only older pets that get ill and therefore younger pets don't need pet insurance but we know from the patients we see each day that that is not the case.

 In fact, the younger your pet is when you insure them the better as it means you are less likely to have any existing conditions, which may not be covered by the policy and you can then receive more help covering the cost of any future treatment your pet needs.

 It is important to note that not all pet insurance is the same.
 There are many different types of policy available and the level of cover provided can vary considerably.
 The four main types of policy are as follows:

 Accident: provides cover for accidents only and no cover for illness